microsoft/qsharp/katas/content/qubit/index.md

 `DumpMachine` uses big-endian to convert bit strings to integers in the ket notation.
 We will learn more details on endianness in the "Multi-Qubit Systems" Kata.

-## Demo: DumpMachine For Multi-Qubit Systems
+## Demo: DumpMachine for Multi-Qubit Systems

 @[example]({"id": "multi_qubit_dump_machine_demo", "codePath": "./examples/MultiQubitDumpMachineDemo.qs"})